 - Once you have job applicants – hire the best rated contractor with the most hours marked on their profile.

-Using the above strategy I have been able to get several U.S. writers who are willing to write 500-600 word articles for about $5.00 a piece.
-You can see an example of the quality of content i’m receiving by viewing one of the latest articles on my canister vacuum website.
+Using the above strategy I have been able to get several U.S. writers who are willing to write 500-600 word articles for about $10-$20 a piece.
+This particular strategy doesn’t net the strongest content but if your looking to establish a content strategy on a thin budget then this might be a good way to start.

 The downside of this strategy

-The most common issue I run into using oDesk.com and the strategy I used above is that the writers are really anxious to start working with you despite the low pay but eventually find better paying gigs and want to be paid more.
-For instance, that article I linked out too earlier was from a great guy I worked with brand new to Odesk.
+The most common issue I run into using Upwork and the strategy I used above is that the writers are really anxious to start working with you despite the low pay but eventually find better paying gigs and want to be paid more.
+For instance I had a contractor who provided me some great content at an incredible deal ($5.00 per 200 words).
+This rate was a result of taking the resk of hiring him before he established himself on the platform.
 Once he got established with positive rankings he was able to charge more.
-About a week ago I received a note saying that he needed to either be paid more or move on to higher paying clients.
+About a month after I originally hired him I received a note saying that he needed to either be paid more or move on to higher paying clients.
 Fair enough but it’s not uncommon to deal with this fairly often since you’re seeking such a deal.